kognifai/Kognifai/README.md

-Poseidon Dev Host
+# Poseidon Dev Host

+Prerquisits:

+-- NodeJs 8 or greater --

-Installation
+## Installation

 In order to start developing Poseidon Applications, you should get poseidon-dev-host.
-You can install from NPM globally: npm install @kognifai/poseidon-dev-host@latest -g Hosting
+You can install it from NPM globally:

+''''
+npm install @kognifai/poseidon-dev-host@latest -g
+''''

+## Hosting

-After you've globally installed poseidon-dev-host you can start it with the following command: poseidon-dev-host
+After you've globally installed poseidon-dev-host you can start it with the following command:

+''''
+poseidon-dev-host
+''''

 The console shows a message that it is now listening on http://localhost:8080.
 Opening the browser on this URL currently does not load anything as you need to get the Poseidon applications.
 Stop the dev-host now and proceed with the next step.

-Installing applications
+## Installing applications

-Start by creating an empty directory in your local work directory: mkdir C:\kognifai\applications cd C:\kognifai\applications
+Start by creating an empty directory in your local work directory:

+''''
+mkdir C:\kognifai\applications
+cd C:\kognifai\applications
 You can use NPM to install the applications: